-On this page, our sleep specialists here at Sleep Dynamics have to put together an introductory guide on narcolepsy, a sleep-related condition that affects thousands each year.
+Our sleep specialists here at Sleep Dynamics have put together an introductory guide on narcolepsy, a sleep-related condition that affects thousands each year.
 Read on to learn more.

 Narcolepsy is a chronic neurological disorder that disrupts the brain’s ability to control sleep-wake cycles.
-The disorder is believed to be caused by a genetic predisposition and abnormal neurotransmitter (hypocretin, also known as orexin) functioning and sensitivity.
+The disorder is believed to be caused by genetic predisposition and abnormal neurotransmitter functioning and sensitivity.
 Narcolepsy is relatively common and affects 1 in 2,000 people of both genders.
-Individuals with narcolepsy usually feel rested after waking, but later experience extreme and unpredictable sleepiness throughout much of the day.
-Many individuals with narcolepsy also experience uneven and interrupted sleep that can involve waking up frequently during the night.
+Affected individuals usually feel rested after waking, but later experience extreme and unpredictable sleepiness throughout much of the day.
+Many individuals also experience uneven and interrupted sleep that can involve waking up frequently during the night.

 While not life-threatening narcolepsy can greatly affect daily activities and make day-to-day life a lot more difficult.
 Those who suffer from the condition may unwillingly fall asleep during various activities, making it harder to get through typical errands, events, and work.

 The most common symptoms of narcolepsy are excessive daytime sleepiness, cataplexy, sleep paralysis, and hallucinations.
-People with the narcolepsy can experience some or all of these symptoms to different degrees and frequencies.
-Though all have excessive daytime sleepiness (EDS), only 1/4 of individuals who suffer from the disorder will experience all of the other symptoms during the course of their illness.
+People with narcolepsy can experience some or all of these symptoms to different degrees and frequencies.
+Though all have excessive daytime sleepiness (EDS,) only 1/4 of individuals who suffer from the disorder will experience all of the other symptoms during the course of their illness.

 Everyone who has narcolepsy will experience EDS, and it is often the most obvious symptom of the disorder.
 EDS is characterized by persistent and unavoidable sleepiness, regardless of how much sleep a person gets.
 This overwhelming sense of sleepiness feels like a “sleep attack” that hits suddenly and unexpectedly.
 Certain circumstances that would generally make anyone sleepy, such as, dark rooms, jet-lag, heavy meals, make a person with narcolepsy a lot more tired than average.
 In between these sleep attacks, those affected have regular levels of alertness before.